 - Do you get an allowance or earn money at home?
-If you earn it, how? - Have you ever saved your money to buy something special?
+If so, how do you earn the money? - Have you ever saved your money to buy something special?
 If so, what did you buy? - Have you ever lost any money?
-How did you feel about that? - Why do you think money is so important to people?
+How did you feel? - Why do you think money is so important to people?